 Community stories can include times you donated to specific charities, spotlights of community members who gave back to their communities, or a timeline detailing the history between the community and your brand.

-Storytelling can be an incredibly effective learning strategy, as it allows people to paint pictures in their head, creating realities that reinforce meanings.
+Storytelling can be an incredibly effective learning strategy, as it allows people to paint pictures in their heads, creating realities that reinforce meanings.
 Plus, educational stories can deliver value to your target audience.

 You might tell a topic story, in which you teach your audience about a particular topic while shrouding the facts in an inspiring story, or an expert story, in which you interview authorities on relevant topics and gear the conversation toward addressing the needs of your audience.

-The last type of storytelling marketing comes through an industry stories.
+The last type of storytelling marketing comes through industry stories.

-Is there a unique spot in which company fits in the larger industry?
+Is there a unique spot in which the company fits in the larger industry?

 What makes you unique compared to similar companies in your industry?